R-Lum/RLumModel/README.md

 # RLumModel

-The R package 'RLumModel' by the Johannes Friedrich, Sebastian Kreutzer and Christoph Schmidt provides a collection of various R functions modelling luminescence signals in quartz.
+The **R** package 'RLumModel' by the Johannes Friedrich (University of Bayreuth, Germany), Sebastian Kreutzer (IRAMAT-CRP2A, Université Bordeaux Montaigne, France) and Christoph Schmidt (University of Bayreuth, Germany) provides a collection of various R functions modelling luminescence signals in quartz.

 For an introduction and further details, visit the [R-Luminescence homepage](http://www.r-luminescence.de).